-A classic roast turkey is hard to beat when it comes to a traditional Thanksgiving menu.
-Not only is this delicious bird gorgeous and mouthwateringly juicy, but it's so tender the meat falls right off the bone.
+A classic roast turkey is hard to beat when it comes to a traditional Thanksgiving dinner menu.
+This delicious bird is gorgeous and juicy, and so tender that the meat falls right off the bone.

 With a long day in the kitchen preparing traditional Thanksgiving food, you'll be pleased when it comes time to making these honey-kissed carrots.
 They're a quick and easy side dish that makes a perfect accompaniment to Thanksgiving turkey.

 After just one bite of this Thanksgiving stuffing recipe, you'll be tempted to skip the rest of the meal and fill your plate with this nutty, hearty dish.
 Fresh chestnuts, porcini mushrooms, and salami add delicious savory flavors to this Thanksgiving dinner classic.

 Here's one for the Thanksgiving dinner ideas file: Though it may not be part of every typical Thanksgiving menu, a sweet assortment of fresh fruits with a touch of tongue-tingling crystallized ginger is a refreshing break from other rich and heavy traditional Thanksgiving appetizers.
 Make this fruit salad in advance, then refrigerate until the big dinner.

 Don't forget to save room for the ultimate traditional Thanksgiving dessert: pie!
 Sweetened condensed milk gives this pumpkin pie recipe a creamy, silken texture.
 Serve the lightly spiced fall dessert with vanilla or cinnamon ice cream to end your Thanksgiving meal on a sweet note.

 Why have just one pie when you can have two?
 Pass around slices of these traditional Thanksgiving desserts, and your guests will be happily scooping up crunchy pecans and a delicious homemade piecrust.
 It'll be your best Thanksgiving meal yet.